 3) Time Management: Solving questions in a timely manner is extremely important.
 Since these questions are based on logic, there will always be a number of methods to solve them.
 Your thought process must be ready to identify the best way to solve keeping in mind both time and accuracy.

-As general guidelines, the following are a few do and don’t while attempting the Reasoning section –
+As general guidelines, the following are a few do and don’t while attempting the SBI PO Reasoning questions –

 - Try to attempt more than 25 questions in the time frame of 20 minutes in this section.